 before restoration: highly impacted areas on the left

-completed restoration on impacted area above the staircase
+completed restoration: impacted area above the staircase

-before: impacted area above the staircase
+before restoration: impacted area above the staircase

 in progress